replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 Replace:

-- NAMESPACE with the name of the namespace.
+- NAMESPACE with the name of the namespace
-- APP_NAME with the name of the application.
+- APP_NAME with the name of the application

 ### Generate a Host Support Bundle